 This photo was taken during a trip to Aviemore in the Scottish Highlands.
 It was quite rainy that day, but nonetheless, my group and I hiked up the side of a steep and slippery mountain to the very top where the moose were living.
 Despite the abysmal weather, it was amazing to have the chance to interact with the moose, feed them, and pose for some selfies.

 Liz Young ’15

 While studying at the Danish Institute for Study Abroad, my Renewable Energy Systems class visited wind turbines just outside of Copenhagen.
 The class split into two groups and each group climbed to the top of a wind turbine.
 This is a photo of the other group, from one turbine to another.

 Susan Williams AC ’16

-Almost 900,000 handmade ceramic poppies to represent each British military death during WWI, which broke out over 100 years ago.
-888, 246 handmade ceramic poppies represent each British military death during WWI, which broke out 100 years ago.
-The last poppy will be "planted" on November 11.
+Almost 900,000 handmade ceramic poppies to represent each British military death during WWI, which broke out more than 100 years ago.
+The last poppy will be “planted” on November 11.